-If you have a passion for flowers and design, opening a flower shop may sound like the ideal business venture.
+If you have a passion for floral arrangements and design, opening a flower shop may sound like the ideal business venture.
 But just like other types of businesses, flower shops bring some risks and challenges.

-One challenge of owning a flower shop is that the inventory spoils and dies.
+One challenge of owning a flower business is that the inventory spoils and dies.
 With retail stores, inventory sitting on the shelves just takes up space and eats into the business’ working capital, but in a flower shop, too much inventory means lost money and lost product.
 Some types of flowers live longer than others, and being able to properly care for the flowers in the shop can help to prolong their lives.
 This can be a steep learning curve, so try to find an experienced florist who can advise you, or gain some experience working in a flower shop before venturing out on your own.

 Certain times of the year, especially those times surrounding major holidays such as Valentine’s Day and Mother’s Day, are very busy for flower shops.
 Other times of the year can be very slow.
 Finding a way to branch out into other services, such as establishing the shop as the go-to shop for local memorial services and funerals, can increase income year-round, helping a store to get through those slow times.
 Creative marketing and specializing in particular types of flowers, such as arrangements for weddings, can also help to position a flower shop well in the local community, driving sales.

 Though there are absolutely some challenges in starting a flower shop, it can also be a rewarding and exciting venture.